 Lingo Tutorial: Quicktime control

-File "MovieControl.dir"
+Download File "MovieControl.dir"

-Director allows you to include, play and control any quicktime movie in its files.
-Unlike audio sound, when you include quicktime movies you only have the option to link to it, not incorporate it.
-This is due to the fact that quicktime movies are big in size and they could deteriorate director's playback abilities if incorporated.
-Any quicktime movie that is placed on can be controlled by two parameters that can be read and set:
+Director allows you to include, play and control any quicktime video in its files.
+Unlike audio sound, when you include quicktime video you only have the option to link to it, not incorporate it inside the cast.
+This is due to the fact that quicktime videos are big in size and they would deteriorate director's playback abilities if incorporated.

 • movieTime (the starting frame number of the movie) and